dhankhardeepak/React-Day-1-to-30/README.md

 ### **Core Concept**
 Unlike setInterval, requestAnimationFrame syncs with the browser’s refresh rate for buttery smooth progress updates and accurate timing.

+### Day 14 — Circular Progress Bar with requestAnimationFrame

+### **Description**
+This project demonstrates a smooth animated circular progress bar built using SVG and requestAnimationFrame.
+It includes play, pause, and reset controls for precise animation management.

+---

+### **Features**
+Animated stroke using strokeDasharray & strokeDashoffset Accurate progress calculation
+Play/Pause/Reset control buttons
+Fully customizable duration and step

+---

+### **Learning**
+Using requestAnimationFrame for high-performance animations SVG stroke manipulation for circular progress indicators Handling progress updates using React state and refs